 It has been a long journey.
 In 2010 I started my first blog called “The 4th Dimension.”
 Over time, that site taught me how to use content to grow a business.
 Although that site no longer exists, I still consider it a huge success because it reaffirmed the idea that I didn’t need to have a job to make a living.

-Stodzy Inc. has been a groundbreaking media company which is bringing digital marketing and networking into industries that have traditionally been left behind.
+Stodzy Inc. has been a groundbreaking media company that is bringing digital marketing and networking into industries that have traditionally been left behind.

 I am flattered and blessed to lead a team of such intelligent and passionate young men and women.
 We are shaping the future.